Can Foam Rolling Help With Stress and Anxiety? | 321 STRONG Answers

 - &#10003;A 10-minute evening routine produces cumulative benefits.
 One session helps; daily practice retrains your nervous system.

-Yes, foam rolling can help with stress and anxiety.
+Yes, foam rolling helps with stress and anxiety.
 Rolling tight muscles activates the parasympathetic nervous system, the "rest and digest" response, which lowers heart rate, reduces muscle tension, and signals the brain to stand down from a stress state.
 It's a physical input with a measurable psychological output.

 ## The Physiology Behind It